Bone Formation

 2019 Therapeutic Advances in Musculoskeletal Disease Is there a role for cherries in the management of gout?
 Collins MW, Saag KG, Singh JA

-Review Article Antioxidant Cherry Uric Acid
+Review Article Antioxidant Cherry Gout

 Phenolics, and more specifically, the anthocyanins found abundantly in cherries, have been linked to the inhibition of IL-6, TNF-α, IL-1β, IL-8, COX-I and COX-II, as well as the downregulation of NFkB-mediated osteoclastogenesis, suggesting that cherries may have the ability to reduce both acute and chronic inflammation that play a role in recurrent gout flares and chronic destructive arthropathy.
 Additionally, cyanidin-3-glucoside enhanced genes related to osteoblast differentiation, suggesting that anthocyanins may also play a role in bone formation.